UPDATE: 'I'm Ready To Die For A Cause,' Pickup Driver With Alleged Bomb Says

 “As the president [Obama] said, if your actions result in only saving one life, they’re worth taking," Biden said at the time.
 "But I’m convinced we can affect the well-being of millions of Americans and take thousands of people out of harm’s way if we act responsibly.”

-Police were negotiating with the man, believed to be from Earl, North Carolina, who they said drove the pickup with no license plates onto the sidewalk in front of the Library of Congress and claimed to have a bomb around 9:15 a.m.
+Police were negotiating with Roseberry, who they said drove the pickup with no license plates onto the sidewalk in front of the Library of Congress and claimed to have a bomb around 9:15 a.m.

 The officer saw "what appeared to be a detonator" in his hand, Capitol Police Chief Thomas Manger said during a noontime news conference.

-Note: UPDATE: A man holding police at bay outside the Library of Congress apparently addresses President Biden in a livestream from the scene in which he says he has enough explosives in his pickup to blow up 2½ city blocks and is "ready to die for a cause."